yAudit/reports/content/2022-12-GET-Protocol-Staking.md

 GET Protocol provides a ticketing service that uses ERC721 tokens.
 This review focused on the GET Locked Revenue Distribution token, which will enable staking of the existing GET token to align incentives of GET token holders with GET's objectives and future trajectory.

 The contracts of the [GET Protocol Locked Revenue Distribution token](https://github.com/GETProtocolDAO/locked-revenue-distribution-token) were reviewed over 8 days.
 The code review was performed by 1 auditor and several Fellows between December 5 and December 12, 2022.
-In addition, one guest auditor and a number of Electisec Fellows from Fellowship block 4 also reviewed the contracts and contributed over 60 man hours.
+In addition, one guest auditor and a number of yAudit Fellows from Fellowship block 4 also reviewed the contracts and contributed over 60 man hours.
 The repository was under active development during the review, but the review was limited to the latest commit at the start of the review.
 This was commit ab272ced94d6bc8cc1ded2664408a3fa7ce67128 for the [Locked Revenue Distribution Token repository](https://github.com/GETProtocolDAO/locked-revenue-distribution-token).

 ## Scope